Was 215 Craighead Ave. Nashville, TN

 Peach Blossom was built by Capt.
-Joseph Erwin (1761-1829) and Lavina Thompson McKemey Erwin (1763-1836) in 1803 at 215 Craighead Ave.
+Joseph Erwin (1761-1829) and Lavina Thompson McKemey Erwin (1763-1836) on what became Craighead Ave.
 Originally a brick Georgian-style mansion with a drive that fronted on what became the Richland Turnpike (West End Ave), Peach Blossom was surrounded by 650 acres.
 The mansion had a 50 foot entrance hall and a classic spiral stairway across from the front door.

 Photo by Charles W. Warterfield